itsmekartikgupta/kartik/README.md

 - `app.py`: The main Flask application file.
 - `templates/`: Contains the HTML templates for each page of the site.
 - `static/`: Contains the CSS stylesheets, images, and other static files.
-- `data/`: Contains any data files or assets used in the site.

 ## Customizing the Portfolio Site